 The passing of “our dear leader” as he is known to many worldwide came as a shock to the citizens of North Korea though, not to many around the world.
 The announcement of his death which took place on December… Read More ›

-The era of Gaddafi is now over in Libya, the nation and its people have won the freedom they demanded for more than 40 years “poisoned” by the reign of Gaddafi and his family and to those with discontent for… Read More ›
+Adeyemi Oshunrinade December 18, 2011 The era of Gaddafi is over in Libya, the nation and its people have won the freedom they demanded for more than 40 years “poisoned” by the reign of Gaddafi and his family.
+To those… Read More ›